-- iii. weapons will result in law enforcement notified, parent notification, home district notification, in school suspension, out of school suspension, exclusion, expulsion - 5.
+- 1. Violations will result in law enforcement notification, parent notification, home district notification, in school suspension, out of school suspension, and/or expulsion as determined by administration. - 5.
 Parent/guardian Notification: Parents/guardians will be notified in writing or by phone of violation of the rules resulting in disciplinary actions, except as provided otherwise by the Pupil Fair Dismissal Act of 1974. - 6.
 Students will be notified of violations of the rules resulting in disciplinary actions verbally except as provided otherwise by Pupil Fair Dismissal Act of 1974.
 Students with more than 15 disciplinary referrals during the school year may be required to attend a district meeting with parent/guardian, district administration/counselor, ALC administration, and ALC teaching staff.